Fluidmesh Network

 Acquisition in 2020

 Fluidmesh Networks LLC specializes in designing and manufacturing wireless systems tailored for security, industrial, and mission-critical applications.
-Their product offerings include a variety of wireless solutions such as point-to-point, point-to-multipoint, and mesh networks, which facilitate video surveillance, condition monitoring, and data communication.
-The company’s portfolio features advanced products like FM-SHIELD, FM-MONITOR, and various mobile and fixed wireless systems.
-Fluidmesh Networks serves diverse markets, including municipalities, industrial plants, schools, and recreational facilities, across multiple regions including North America, Europe, and Australia.
-Founded in 2005, the company is headquartered in Brooklyn, New York, with an additional office in Milan, Italy, and operates as a subsidiary of Cisco Systems, Inc.
+The company's offerings include various solutions such as point-to-point, point-to-multipoint, and mesh networks, which facilitate outdoor and large-scale Internet-of-Things applications like smart cities and urban video surveillance.
+Fluidmesh's product lineup encompasses advanced technologies for video surveillance, condition monitoring, and data communication, featuring items like dual-quadri-band and tri-band wireless products, antennas, and various accessories.
+The company serves a diverse clientele, including municipalities, industrial facilities, schools, seaports, and theme parks, across regions such as North America, Europe, Australia, and South America.
+Founded in 2005 and headquartered in Brooklyn, New York, Fluidmesh Networks also has an office in Milan, Italy, and operates as a subsidiary of Cisco Systems, Inc.

 Kumu Networks